Methylarsonic acid: Synthesis and biosynthesis

 The then-novel aspect of the reaction was that alkylation occurs at arsenic, leading to oxidation of arsenic from oxidation state +3 to +5.

-The biomethylation of arsenic compounds is thought to start with the formation of methanearsonates.
-Thus, trivalent arsenic compounds are methylated to give methanearsonate.
-S-Adenosylmethionine is the methyl donor.
-The methanearsonates are the precursors to cacodylates, again by the cycle of reduction (to methylarsonous acid) followed by a second methylation.
+The biomethylation of inorganic trivalent arsenic is thought to begin with its conversion to methylarsonate, with S-adenosylmethionine as the methyl donor.
+Methylarsonates are the precursors to cacodylates by reduction (to methylarsonous acid) followed by a second methylation.

 Safety

-Like most arsenic compounds, it is highly toxic.
+Methylarsonic acid is much less toxic than inorganic arsenic, but its metabolite methylarsonous acid is highly toxic.